joey-qytyku/OS-90-fixed/Journal.md

 ## What Should I Do?

 I am getting quite bored with the OS project.
-I also would like to try the VF idea more.
-Need to migrate the files.

 # September 1